viodotcom/ml-engineer-assignment/README.md

 $ docker-compose up
 ```

-> **_NOTE_**: We suggest using the Makefile to run all the necessary steps in the `ofelia` orchestration container, like we do in the sample.
+> **_NOTE_**: We suggest using the Makefile to run all the necessary steps and with the `ofelia` scheduliing container, like we do in the sample `docker-compose.yml`.
 However, you are free to do it any way you want, as long as everything that needs to run does so automatically when the containers are launched.

 We will also check all the code provided in the repository and evaluate it focusing on:
 - Code quality